Little garden patches

 It’s not that difficult to get your mandatory seven to ten coloured foods every day; a proven 35% lower all-cause of death[2] is not unattractive, right?
 That means fewer consultations with your doctor and pharmacist; and less pain.

 You’ll often see recipes these days boasting that there is no lettuce; it is true that greens picked days previously are usually limp and very boring.
-Straight from the garden to the lunch table, with freshly-squeezed lemon juice and olive oil you have food fit for a king; feta cheese or half an egg and a scoop of homemade hummus[1] provide the protein.
+Straight from the garden to the lunch table, with freshly-squeezed lemon juice and olive oil you have food fit for a king; feta cheese, half an egg or a scoop of homemade hummus[1] provide the protein.

-A slice of low GI bread and natural honey would keep the queen in her parlour enchanted too.
+A slice of low GI bread and natural honey would enchant the queen in her parlour too.

 Growing radish, planted a little shallowly.